 Why Is Our Current Fiscal Path Unsustainable?

 The Treasury’s report states that rising debt as a percentage of GDP is concerning because it indicates that the economy will have less capacity to support government programs.
-GDP is the value of final goods and services the country produces in a year, and when the debt-to-GDP ratio is larger, more of the economy goes towards servicing the debt and there is less margin to finance programs that encourage economic growth or provide a social safety net.
+GDP is the value of final goods and services the country produces in a year, and when the debt-to-GDP ratio is larger, more of the economy goes towards servicing the debt.
+Therefore, less margin remains to finance programs that encourage economic growth or provide a social safety net.

 How Big Is the Fiscal Gap?

 Moreover, the longer we wait to act, the more difficult it will be to close the fiscal gap.
-If the United States begins fiscal reform in 2025, it will require some combination of spending cuts and increases in revenues to reach primary surpluses (i.e., excluding net interest costs) that average 4.3 percent of GDP annually to achieve fiscal sustainability.
-Waiting 20 years to address the increasing debt as a percentage of GDP would require adjustments of 6.3 percent of GDP on average annually, or roughly $600 billion more in changes each year than if changes started now.
-The Financial Report of the United States Government for fiscal year 2024 outlines the necessary adjustments to make the fiscal situation sustainable (also known as eliminating the fiscal gap) depending on the time for initiating reform:
+If the United States begins fiscal reform in 2026, it will require some combination of spending cuts and increases in revenues to reach primary surpluses (i.e., excluding net interest costs) that average 4.7 percent of GDP annually to achieve fiscal sustainability.
+Waiting 20 years to address the increasing debt as a percentage of GDP would require adjustments of 6.9 percent of GDP on average annually, or roughly $700 billion more in changes each year than if changes started now.
+The Financial Report of the United States Government for fiscal year 2025 outlines the necessary adjustments to make the fiscal situation sustainable (also known as eliminating the fiscal gap), depending on the time for initiating reform:

-The sooner reform occurs to eliminate the fiscal gap, the easier the task will be for policymakers and the lighter the burden will be on the next generation.
+The sooner reform occurs to eliminate the fiscal gap, the easier the task will be for policymakers and the lighter the burden will be on future generations.
 Delaying reform simply allows even more debt to be accumulated and will require higher proportions of the budget allocated to interest payments.
-Such a trajectory could reduce private investment, economic opportunities, national security, and the safety net while also increasing the risk of financial crisis.
+Such a trajectory could reduce private investment, economic opportunities, national security, and the safety net while also increasing the risk of a financial crisis.
 Specifically, delaying reform places an additional burden on future generations — requiring higher future taxes to be paid and likely reducing spending on future benefits.

 Conclusion